 Elliston Park self-guided nature walk

-A visit to this fantastic Calgary Park is a journey, but well worth it.
-Located at the east end of 17th Avenue SE (International Avenue), it is only fitting that like the early pioneers who moved west to settle this region, or the many thousands of new Canadians who have also immigrated to Calgary to set roots here, that you too, must journey overland to reach Elliston Park.
+Visiting this fantastic Calgary Park is a journey but well worth it.
+Located at the east end of 17th Avenue SE (International Avenue), it is only fitting that, like the early pioneers who moved west to settle this region or the many thousands of new Canadians who have also immigrated to Calgary to set roots here, you, too, must journey overland to reach Elliston Park.

-Come to Elliston Park and enjoy this Self-Guided Nature Walk(s) and accompanying 'Name Games'.
+Enjoy these self-guided nature walks and accompanying name games.
 If you have children, the west parking lot on 60th Street SE is a great starting point.
 If you have a dog and wish to have it off-leash, the east parking lot on 68th Street SE is a good starting point.

 Follow the tour on Google Maps